-Beat to a cream a generous one-half cup butter, and gradually work into this one cup sugar.
-Add one square Baker's chocolate, melted, and two unbeaten eggs.
-Beat vigorously five minutes, then stir in one-half cup of milk, and, lastly, one cup and a half of flour, with which has been mixed two teaspoons of baking powder.
+Beat butter to a cream, and gradually work into this one cup sugar.
+Add chocolate, melted, and unbeaten eggs.
+Beat vigorously five minutes, then stir in milk, and, lastly, the flour, with which has been mixed two teaspoons of baking powder.
 Bake in a buttered, shallow cake-pan for half an hour in a moderate oven.
 Ice first with white icing, flavored with orange juice, and when this is set, with thick chocolate icing.

-FRUIT CAKE.
+FRUIT CAKE